xiv3r/bruter/README.md

 # About
-Bruter - is an nmap based credentials bruteforce for ssh port 22 and telnet port 23.
+Bruter - is an nmap based credentials bruteforcer for ssh port 22 and telnet port 23.

 # ⚠️ DISCLAIMERS